ShiloSapir/orayta-learning-path/DEVELOPER_SPEC.md

 - **APIs & Automation:** Sefaria API, Make (Integromat), Google Calendar/Gmail

 This file summarizes the functional and technical requirements for the MVP of the Orayta app.

+## UI Design Notes
+- Pages use warm gradient backgrounds with frosted glass cards for a spiritual feel.
+- Primary buttons include a subtle glow animation to draw attention.
+- The mobile bottom navigation bar has a blurred backdrop for a modern aesthetic.